-The opening quote in Section 1 is based on a 2019 project from the University of Massachusetts Amherst that estimated the environmental impact of training [2].
-They calculated the energy consumed and carbon footprint of the NAS by [8] that led to Evolved Transformer.
-Their estimate (they didn't run the NAS code) was 284 tCO $2$ e for NAS; the actual number was only 3.2 tCO $2$ e, a factor of 88 smaller.
+The opening quote in Section 1 is based on a 2019 study from the University of Massachusetts (UMass) that estimated the environmental impact of training [2].
+More than 1000 papers cite this paper as the source for the impact on carbon emissions of ML models, e.g., [1,6,7,17,18,19,20].
+The study calculated the energy consumed and carbon footprint of the NAS by [8] that led to Evolved Transformer.
+The UMass estimate was 284 tCO2e for NAS; the actual number was only 3.2 tCO2e, a factor of 88 smaller.
 The reasons for the overshoot:

-- Without ready access to Google hardware or datacenters8, their estimate was based on older GPUs not optimized for ML9 instead of TPUv2 and on the average datacenter PUE and US average carbon intensity instead of the real numbers for a Google datacenter.
+- Since the authors of the original NAS paper didn't include energy and emissions for Google systems, the UMass estimate was based on older GPUs not optimized for ML10 instead of TPUv2 and on the average datacenter PUE and average carbon intensity instead of the real numbers for a Google datacenter.
 This difference explains 5x. - 2.
 There was also confusion about the computational cost of NAS.
 Described subtly in [8], the Evolved Transformer NAS used a small proxy task to search for the best models to save time, money, and energy, and then scaled up the found models to full size.
 However, [2] assumed the search was done with full size tasks.
 The resulting computation estimate for NAS was another 18.7x too high